 Fern Nature Trail

-The Fern Nature Trail is a loop that offers beautiful views of the New River and takes you to a picnic spot and kayak launch, making it a perfect place to pause and relax.
+The Fern Nature Trail is a 1-mile loop that follows the New River for a peaceful stretch before climbing into a shaded, fern-carpeted forest.
+The river views come early — right after the trailhead — and the path passes near a picnic spot and kayak launch, making it a perfect place to pause, take in the water, and stretch out a quiet morning.

 Riverbend Backcountry Trail

-The Riverbend Backcountry Trail is the toughest hike in New River State Park, but it offers one of the best river views in the park.
-To see the best scenery, you’ll need to hike nearly the full 4 miles, since the views are at the end.
+The Riverbend Backcountry Trail is the toughest hike in New River State Park — but it pays off with some of the most rewarding river views anywhere in the system.
+The catch: to see the best scenery, you’ll need to hike nearly the full 3.5 miles one-way, since the prime views come at the far end of the trail near the river.
+For a deeper look at our experience on this trail — including the climb itself and what surprised us along the way — take a look at Beyond the Riverbanks: Conquering the Riverbend Backcountry Trail.

 Running Cedar Trail